Yegor Wagner: Wagner-Meerwein rearrangement

 In the 1890s, research on terpenes began on a broad front in the laboratories of Warsaw University in order to shed light on their complex structure.

 Essential oils and camphor have been known to people since ancient times.
 In the first half of the 19th century, numerous isomeric hydrocarbons with the general formula C10H16, called terpenes, were isolated from essential oils.
 Many well-known chemists of that time tried to establish the structure of these compounds, but the task was not easy due to the tendency of terpenes to rearrange, reciprocate and polymerize.

 Applying their own method of oxidation with a solution of potassium permanganate to the compounds of this series, Wagner and his students proved the presence of multiple bonds in these compounds.
 Sequentially oxidizing terpenes to end products - various cyclic acids, they managed to determine the structural formulas of the following terpenes:

 monocyclic: pinol, sobrerol, α-terpineol, terpine, limonene, carvone;

 bicyclic: pinene, carone, camphene, bornylene and their derivatives.

 The camphene rearrangement of the first kind (the Wagner-Meerwein rearrangement) discovered by Wagner in 1899 deserves special attention.

 Wagner made presentations on the study of terpenes at various conferences: in 1897 in Braunschweig at the 69th Congress of German Naturalists and Physicians; in 1898 in Kyiv at the X Congress of Russian natural scientists and doctors, where he was elected chairman of the chemistry section and discussed with professors V.N.
 Ipatiev, I.A.
 Kablukov and N.D.
 Zelinsky.

 Many of Wagner's students defended their Ph.D. dissertations, and his authority at Warsaw University was further strengthened when, in 1899, the Russian Physico-Chemical Society awarded him the highest award, which had not yet been awarded to anyone, - the big prize named after A.M.
 Butlerov "for the outstanding scientific value of the work and productive pedagogical activity."

 In 1899, Wagner was offered the position of dean of the Faculty of Chemistry at the Warsaw Polytechnic Institute.
 Yegor Yegorovich successfully conducted organizational affairs and taught at two educational institutions at once.
-Thus, his cherished dream came true - he created a magnificent, well-equipped laboratory, a scientific school was created, his school, capable of great things.